 The hardest job is to distinguish if a project falls into option #1 or option #2.
 If the option #2 is disguised in the make-up of a given, developers and other performers will feel troubled about whatever they’re working on.
 When someone has a job to do, all they need is to be left tete-a-tete with their work, and as little contacts with the outer world as possible.
-If a stretch of work — be it during the day, or over longer periods of time — is interrupted by previously overlooked hurdles, the drive to ship is replaced with something like this.

 The unwelcome “talk-plan-remake-do it again cycle” usually happens if planners are not directly involved in the ship-deliver activities, and lack foresight in tracing the hurdles in advance.
 For the actual performers, being subjected to all kinds of catch-up moves feels like a huge annoyance.
 Performing is a raw and healthy thing.
 Some software developers naturally feel more inclined to performance-based activities, and their philosophy is: “I care only for what I have to ship, and I don’t want to mess with the waste of talking.”
 If we draw a parallel with performance on stage, the feeling after having shipped a piece of work would be akin to this: I’ve worked my a.. out, I’m sweating and exhausted, but I’m happy because I performed and delivered the show that people liked!